-Administrative law usually only enables decisions (or actions) that are "administrative" in nature to be challenged.
-This means that there are other types of "decisions" made in government but not governed by administrative law.
+Administrative law usually only enables decisions (or actions) that are “administrative” in nature to be challenged.
+In other words, there are other types of “decisions” made in government that are not governed by administrative law.
 The following are examples of decisions that may not be governed by administrative law:

 - legislative “decisions” (e.g. the making of laws; however, delegated legislation may be reviewable on a similar basis to administrative decisions);